Bob Penoyer

 The Reclining Buddha

-Once each year the king sails one of his extravagant barges along the Chao Praya River to Waht Po.
-We joked that the king would "come barging in."
-However, I suspect that since this is an official state event, the participants take the whole business very seriously.
-While I did not witness the king's barge arriving at the waht, I was able to visit the warehouse or dry dock where the barges are housed.
+Once each year the king sails one of his extravagant barges along the Chao Phraya River to Wat Po.
+Since this is an official state event, and the Thai king is highly respected, it is a serious ceremony.
+While I did not witness the king's barge arriving at the wat, I was able to visit the warehouse or dry dock where the barges are housed.
 These images show some of what I saw.